IsabellaSegarra/texas-power-crisis/README.md

 ## How to access the data:
 The night lights data is from [NASA's Leve-1 and Atmospheric Archive and Distribution System Distributed Active Archive Center (LAADS DAAC)] (https://ladsweb.modaps.eosdis.nasa.gov/).
 The roads and house/building data is from [OpenStreetMap (OSM)] (https://planet.openstreetmap.org/), an open-source collaborative project for geographic data.
-The socioeconomic data is from the U.S. Census
+The socioeconomic data is from the [U.S. Census American Community Survey] (https://www.census.gov/programs‑surveys/acs))

 ## Citations: